Glacier National Park

 Full payment is due at the time you are provided the registration link.

-The cancellation policy is listed on the registration website: cancellations before subcontractor payment receive full refund less a $35 administration fee.
+The cancellation policy is listed on the registration website: cancellations 30 days before the event receive full refund less a 25% administration fee.
+No refunds are made within 30 days of the event.
 If there are hikers on the waiting list, we may be able to make a substitution.
 You may want to consider accident and travel insurance.